 Petr and Jan were also trying to realistically assess the threat posed by a potential entry by Office Depot into the Czech marketplace.
-Clearly, they assumed, Office Depot would have deep pockets, and viewed their entry as a long-term investment.
+Clearly, Office Depot had deep pockets, and viewed their entry as a long-term investment.
 Additionally, Office Depot would have the ability to source their product internationally and undercut Papirius on many commodity-type products.
 Office Depot would also have a broader strategy, opening retail super centers alongside their business-to-business delivery services.

-On the flip side, however, they would be entering the market with relatively little experience in the Eastern European market, and far less knowledge of the Czech customers.
-Petr and Jan were determined to make Office Depot's entry into the Czech market as unattractive and unprofitable as possible, but without resorting to a price war that they would surely lose.
+On the other hand, however, they would be entering the country with relatively little experience in the Eastern European market, and far less knowledge of the Czech customers.
+Petr and Jan were determined to make Office Depot's entry into the Czech market as unattractive and unprofitable as possible, but without resorting to a price war.